inspirehep/author.xml/README.md

  - **.xslt** -> XSLT stands for **XSL Transformations**, it is written in XSL, and is used to transform XML documents into other data formats, formats such as HTML, XHTML, PDF, etc..
 It can also be used to transform XML documents that comply with one XML schema (a type of ‘data type definition’ file) into documents that comply with another schema.

 #### Well formed XML document
 An XML document is said to be well formed if it satifies syntax rules.
-These are:
+These rules are:

  - XML documents must have a root element (i.e. one sole parent element for all the XML elements in the document)
  - XML elements must have a start and end tag